Has this ever happened to you? You need to complete that project and there is a tight deadline; you sit down to work but can’t get started.

 But someday we just can’t get the motivation to get working.
 It happens to all of us (It happened to me last Friday).

-I am sure you have similar examples regarding your work.
+I am sure you have similar examples of your work.

 Do you make excuses for not getting your work done?
 Not in the mood or not feeling it today?
 I agree with you and empathize with you – we have all been there.

 But that should not stop you.
 Be disciplined, and just push yourself (it is a struggle in the beginning) but once you start – you become a force to be reckoned with.
-You become unstoppable!!
+You just get into the zone and become unstoppable!!

 The War of Art by Steven Pressfield